 It provides you with the opportunity to then promote your business through your email sequences.

-If I’m not offering a content upgraded with a blog post, I’ll link to my main lead magnet, the H&G Secret Vault.
-By the way, if you’re not accessing The Vault, now’s your chance to jump on board!
+If I’m not offering a content upgrade with a blog post, I’ll link to my main lead magnet, the Canva Template Bundle.

 Linking to your lead magnets, freebies, opt-ins; whatever you want to call them, will not only help to promote your business, but it will also increase your email list.